Kili Technology allows to use machine learning to speed up your annotation project.

 - External models: other models with useful signals

-To know a bit more about weak supervision, here.
+To know a bit more about weak supervision, start here.

-We are used to work with Snorkel, a framework create at Standford.
-After having defined your own pre-annotation functions, you can upload your predictions in Kili.
+We are used to working with Snorkel, a framework created at Standford.
+After having defined your own pre-annotation functions, you can upload your predictions to Kili.
 You can find helphere on Kili-Playground.